-Now that school groups are able to travel abroad again, we’ve sifted through the rules to explain how Brexit will impact your school trip to Europe and what actions are required in the short, medium and long term.
+Now that school trips to Europe are back, we’ve sifted through the rules to explain how Brexit will impact your school trip and what actions are required in the short and long term.

-From the end of 2022, everyone will need to apply for a digital ETIAS pass to enter the EU
+- It is expected that all travellers will need to apply for a digital ETIAS pass to enter the EU from November 2023

 What are the passport validity rules for school trips to Europe?

 Before Brexit, British citizens could travel to EU countries on a passport right up to the point it expired.
 Now, each EU country sets its own entry rules relating to the validity of British passports.